Sublinearity of the number of semi-infinite branches for geometric random trees: Sketch of the proofs

 This is the case of the RPT and the Euclidean FPP Tree, but not the Directed LPP Tree.
 So, our goal is to show that the expectation of $\chi_{r}(\theta,2\pi)$ tends to $0$ as $r$ tends to infinity.
 The scheme of the proof can be divided into four steps.\\

 \textbf{STEP 1:} The first step consists in approximating locally (i.e. around the point $re^{\i \theta}$) and in distribution the tree $\TT$ by a suitable directed forest, say $\FF$, with direction $-e^{\i \theta}$.
 To do it, we need \textit{local functions}.
 Let us consider two oriented random graphs $G$ and $G'$ with out-degree $1$ defined on the same probability space and having the same vertex set $V\subset\R^{2}$.
-As previously, we call ancestor of $v$, the endpoint of the out-going edge of $v$.
+As previously, we call ancestor of $v$, the endpoint of the outgoing edge of $v$.

-\begin{definition} With the previous assumptions, a measurable function $F$ is said \textnormal{local} if there exists a (deterministic) real number $L>0$ such that, for any $X\in\R^{2}$; $F(X,G)=F(X,G')$ whenever each vertex $v\in V\cap B(X,L)$ has the same ancestor in $G$ and $G'$. \end{definition}
+\begin{definition} With the previous assumptions, a measurable function $F$ is said \textnormal{local} if there exists a (deterministic) set $D$, called the \textnormal{stabilizing set} of $F$, such that for any $X\in\R^{2}$; $F(X,G)=F(X,G')$ whenever each vertex $v\in V\cap (X+D)$ has the same ancestor in $G$ and $G'$. \end{definition}

 Thenceforth, the approximation result will be expressed as follows.
 Given a local function $F$, the distribution of $F(re^{\i \theta},\TT)$ converges in total variation towards the distribution of $F(O,\FF)$ as $r$ tends to infinity.